 - Latin is a rigorous, very logical subject, which sharpens one's analytical skills.
 Translating Latin is like solving a puzzle and, when mastered, it becomes a very satisfying challenge.
-Studying Latin will also allow you to develop a sensitive and analytical approach to language generally, thus considerably enhancing your ability to master modern foreign languages. - In your Latin course you will have the opportunity to study, as set texts, extracts from masterpieces of Western literature in their original language, thus achieving their fuller appreciation. - We will also study the history of women in the Roman Empire and the history of the British Isles under Roman domination. - You will develop an awareness of the continuing influence of the classical world on later times and of the similarities and differences between the classical world and later times.
+Studying Latin will also allow you to develop a sensitive and analytical approach to language generally, thus considerably enhancing your ability to master modern foreign languages. - In your Latin course you will have the opportunity to study, as set texts, extracts from masterpieces of Western literature in their original language, thus achieving their fuller appreciation. - You will develop an awareness of the continuing influence of the classical world on later times and of the similarities and differences between the classical world and later times.